AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/shareable-links.md

 ---
 # Create shareable links

 Analysis Workspace offers many ways to share a project to your users, including the ability to get a link to a project or a specific part of a project.
-Some link types require the recipient to log in to Customer Journey Analytics before accessing the project, while others do not.
+Some link types require the recipient to log in to Adobe Analytics before accessing the project, while others do not.

 ## Get a project link to share with other Workspace users {#project-link}